nikkibudeanu/heredo/README.md

 ## Media

-+ Some pictures and images used in this project are from [Pexels](https://pexels.com) and some pictures are taken by me personally as this is my sister's winery.
++ Some pictures and images used in this project are from [Pexels](https://pexels.com) and some pictures are taken by me personally.

 ### Work based on other code